Scientific Programming II: High Performance Computing

 - Code optimization and interfacing

-The course is composed of a didactic part of 32 hours (2 lessons of 2 hours each per week) and a practical part of 8 hours (2 sessions of 4 hours, one on basic concepts, one on more advanced aspects).
+The course is composed of a didactic part of 36 hours (2-3 lessons of 2 hours each per week) and a practical part of

-The course aims at providing a working knowledge in the development of software for high performance computing (HPC) in computational sciences.
+The course's main objectives are to provide a working knowledge in the development of software for high performance computing (HPC) in computational sciences.

 The course will introduce the Fortran 2008 language, and discuss different aspects of HPC calculations, independently of the language: parallelization, compilation process, memory management.